AlsammanAlsamman/vcfPIC/README.md

 # vcfPIC R Package

-# UNDER DEVELOPMENT

 ## Overview
-The **PIC Calculator** R package is designed to calculate Polymorphism Information Content (PIC) values for Single Nucleotide Polymorphisms (SNPs) from a VCF (Variant Call Format) file.
+The **PIC Calculator** R package is designed to calculate Polymorphism Information Content (PIC) values for Single Nucleotide Polymorphisms (SNPs) from a VCF (Variant Call Format) , HapMap (Haplotype Map) or Genetic Binary Table file.
 PIC values provide a measure of the informativeness of genetic markers for linkage and association studies.
 ```math
 PIC = 1 - \sum_{i=1}^{n} P_{ij}^2
 ```
 where \(P_{ij}\) is the frequency of the \(j^{th}\) allele for the \(i^{th}\) SNP, and \(n\) is the number of alleles for the SNP.

 ## Features
-- **Calculate PIC Values**: Compute PIC values for each SNP in a given VCF file.
+- **Calculate PIC Values**: Compute PIC values for each SNP in a given VCF / HapMap / Genetic Binary Table file.
-- **Efficient Processing**: Handle large VCF files efficiently using optimized R functions.
+- **Efficient Processing**: Handle large files efficiently using optimized R functions coded using C.
 - **Easy Integration**: Seamlessly integrate with other bioinformatics tools and pipelines in R.

 ## Installation